-Individuals with adjusted net income exceeding £240,000 will have their annual pension contribution allowance restricted.
-Their standard allowance of £40,000 will be reduced by £1 for every £2 of income in excess of £240,000.
+Individuals with adjusted net income exceeding £260,000 will have their annual pension contribution allowance restricted.
+This means the standard allowance of £60,000 will be reduced by £1 for every £2 of income in excess of £260,000 until the allowance has been reduced to £10,000.

-Individuals with an adjusted net income in excess of \pounds 312,000 will suffer the full reduction of their annual allowance to \pounds 4,000.
-No tax relief will be available for contributions in excess of this figure.
+Individuals with adjusted net income in excess of £360,000 will suffer the full reduction of their annual allowance, reducing the amount they can contribute to a pension to £10,000.
+No tax relief will be available for contributions in excess of this amount.

-The definition of adjusted net income is complex but notably includes employer pension contributions as well as other sources of income such as rental income.
+The definition of adjusted net income is complex but notably includes employer pension contributions, as well as other sources of income such as rental income.